cxsquared/portfolio/_posts/2015-02-15-Pirate-Panic!.md

 image: pp.jpg
 ---

-Pirate Panic! is a multiplayer [Spaceteam](http://www.sleepingbeastgames.com/spaceteam/) inspired game built during the 2015 [Global Game Jam](http://globalgamejam.org).
+Pirate Panic! is a multiplayer [Spaceteam](http://www.sleepingbeastgames.com/spaceteam/) inspired game built during the 2015 [Global Game Jam](http://globalgamejam.org) in 48 hours.
+I was a gameplay programmer on the project.
+You can checkout the game out on the [Pirate Panic Global Game Jam page](http://globalgamejam.org/2015/games/pirate-panic).
+You can also read my Post Modem [here on my blog]({{ site.baseurl }}{% post_url 2015-02-15-pirate-panic-global-game-jam-2015-post-mortem %}).

 ![Piliot]({{ site.baseurl }}/assets/pilot.png)